christoffermattssonlangseth/ST-BRICHOS/log/logbook.md

 We also generated project documentation in the form of a README.md that includes experimental background, design, and objectives.

 Work concluded with preparation for regional DE comparisons, module scoring for known gene sets, and further modularization of the analysis codebase.

+I added the regional annotations that were made by Cloé.